elsanns/adversarial-autoencoder-tf2/notebooks/README.md

 ### Looking for outliers in the latent space¶

-In GAN architecture encoder learns to map input to the latent space.
+In GAN architecture, encoder learns to map input to the latent space.
 This notebook shows an example of how to detect outliers from the target Gaussian mixture distribution.

 | <img src="../imgs/outliers-all.png" width="100%" style="max-width:100%">  |
 |:--:|